Shangwee/ESD-T8/SImpleService/Prescriptions/Prescriptions.md

 3. if no, return all good
 4. if yes, system retrieve inventory to find similar drugs and return UI about the change.

+*version*
+v1.0
+created the new prescription microservice

+v1.1
+changed the sql table with include a json for medicine data field

+v1.2
+added a new column 'process', this check if the prescription is being process yet, it will be stored as a boolean